NH3R717/OOP_Practice/README.md

 # UmholtzTommy
-Currently this repository is exist to take class assignments.
+Currently this repository exist to take class assignments.